NathanCordeiro/Line-Follower-Robot/README.md

-All the rights are reserved strictly by Team Cyclops for the members of the team for enquiries and implementation only
+All the rights are reserved strictly by Team Cyclops for the members of the team for enquiries and implementation only.
+Any further implementations to LFR and variation to code will be available on this repository in dedicated branches.